adam-ainsworth/hanoi-challenge/README.md

 The game will now be at [localhost](http://localhost/).

 If you wish to change the number of disks, pegs or the location of the state storage file, change ```.env``` accordingly.
-It is possible to run with only one peg but you won't get very far, as is the case with more disks than pegs!
+It is possible to run with only one or two pegs but you won't get very far.

 ## Playing